The Mystery of Natalie Wood

 The Mystery of Natalie Wood is a two-part 2004 made-for-TV biographical film directed by Peter Bogdanovich.
-Partly based on the biographies Natasha: the Biography of Natalie Wood written by Suzanne Finstad and Natalie & R.J. written by Warren G. Harris, the film chronicles the life and career of actress Natalie Wood, from her early childhood in the 1940s until her death in 1981.
+Partly based on the biographies Natasha: the Biography of Natalie Wood written by Suzanne Finstad and Natalie & R.J. written by Warren G. Harris, the film chronicles the life and career of actress Natalie Wood from her early childhood in 1943 until her death in 1981.

 Plot

 Part 1

 The film begins on November 28, 1981, on Catalina Island, California, where 43-year-old Natalie Wood (Justine Waddell) falls off her yacht, Splendour, and drowns.
 Flashing back to 1943, five-year-old, then named Natasha (Grace Fulton), grows up in a violent household in Santa Rosa, California.
 Her overbearing mother, Maria Gurdin (Alice Krige), is obsessed with making her daughter a film star.
 When a film is shooting in town, Maria arranges a role for Natasha.
 She kills a butterfly in order to get Natasha to cry on cue.
 Her performance impresses the director, Irving Pichel (John Noble), and a year later she reluctantly moves to Hollywood to start her career.
 Her mother dictates every career move, and gives her a new name: Natalie Wood.
 In 1946, Natalie is working on three films at a time, and is not allowed to enjoy spare time with her friends.
-Three years later, teenaged Natalie (Elizabeth Rice) is unable to prevent her neglected older sister, Olga (Leanne Simic), from leaving home.
+Three years later, teenage Natalie (Elizabeth Rice) is unable to prevent her neglected older half-sister, Olga (Leanne Simic), from leaving home.
 While working on the set of The Green Promise, Natalie breaks her wrist.
 Fearing that her daughter will lose roles if she has it treated, Maria rejects medical help.
 Natalie's wrist does not heal properly as a result.